logo

 Read More

-By Morgan Greene, General Manager, Blueforce National Security Markets Back in 2007 when I graduated from the Maneuver Captain’s Career Course, we studied intensively to generate company level maneuver graphics including Assembly Areas, phase lines, targets, routes, breach points, etc. One aspect we used to (theoretically) control our company’s movement was the FLOT or forward line of troops.
-Sixteen years later this concept has developed to...
+US Army training per the Maneuver Captain's Career Course focuses intensively on how to generate company level maneuver including Assembly Areas, phase lines, targets, routes, breach points, etc. One aspect that is used to (theoretically) control a company's movement was the FLOT or forward line of troops.
+Sixteen years later this concept has developed to account for our growing fleet of robots, autonomous platforms, and...

 Read More